 After aeration, the mixed liquior is taken to the secondary clarifier.
 Sludge is allowed to settle in this tank.
 Settled sludge is the activated sludge.
 A portion of it is sent for re-circulation.
 The excess activated sludge is sent to the sludge digestion tank and then to sludge drying beds for further treatment and disposal.

 Advantages of activated sludge process

-Following are the advantages of active sludge process:
+The following are the advantages of the active sludge process:

 2) This process requires a small area of land.